 We inspect your mouth for signs of periodontal disease at each appointment by measuring pocket depths and assessing other factors.
 A huge step toward staying on top of periodontal disease by catching it in its early stages is in maintaining routine dental checkups and professional cleanings.

-Call today for an appointment if you exhibit signs of periodontal disease, or if it’s been more than six months since your last dental examination.
+Schedule an appointment or call today if you think you exhibit signs of periodontal disease, or if it’s been more than six months since your last dental examination.